RGNew/supreme-invention/README.md

 ## Contents
 1. Simple Testing Program
 2. Random Text Generation
-3. Data Visualization

 ## TODO
-1. function for random sentence
+1. function for random sentence COMPLETED

-  i. provide it the number of words ii. capitalize the first word (look at string.upper documentation) iii. end with a period
+  i. provide it the number of words COMPLETED

+  ii. capitalize the first word (look at string.upper documentation)

+  iii. end with a period

 2. Improve the random word generator.

-  i. make more frequent draws from vowels and less frequent to consonants and evel less to xz etc... ii.
-Use random.choice ! iii.
+  i. make more frequent draws from vowels and less frequent to consonants and evel less to xz etc...

+  ii.
+Use random.choice !

+  iii.
 Think about using markov chain draws??

 3. function for paragraphs
   i. vary the number of sentences
 4. function for entire document